fmcpherson/jekyll/_posts/2018-10-31-time-for-new-computer.md

 - backlit keyboard

 The larger screen makes this device a bit larger and heavier than the other computers I am considering, but pictures of the display show pretty small bezels.
 As much as I like the price of the HP Chromebook X360, the specs of this Lenovo may sway me in the end.
 An 8th generation I5 processor with 8 GB of RAM and 128 GB of storage should last a long time, so I think his may be $700 well spent.

+*Update: I got to see the Yoga C630 at Best Buy and I am a bit put off by the size of the device.
+Obviously, it has a larger screen than the HP but I guess I wasn't prepared for it to actually be so large.
+Lenovo has different SKUs being sold at Best Buy than what they sell direct, most noticeable of which is that the Best Buy model does not have a backlit keyboard.
+The Best Buy version costs $649 while the Lenovo version costs $719.
+If I am going to spend more than $600 on a Chromebook it must have a backlit keyboard.
+I can't believe any notebook computer company would sell one without a backlit keyboard today.
+Lenovo is selling a I3, 64 GB storage with a backlit keyboard SKU of the C630 for $600.*

 ## HP Chromebook X2